sohaibMan/sohaibMan/README.md

-- 🌱 I’m currently learning Rust and DS + PS
+- 🌱 I’m currently freelancing on Upwork and Fiverr

 - 💞️ I love what I do, and I do what I love